apache/turbine-archetypes/README.md

 ### Prerequisites

+#### Host system installation
 * Java 8 JDK or later
 * [MySQl](https://www.mysql.com/) - Database Server
 * [Maven](https://maven.apache.org/) - Dependency Management

 You should have Java 8 or later installed.
 The archetype sets up a new application using MySQL as the default database store.
 However, you can adjust this to use any database supported by Apache Torque 4.0.
 Therefore, you should be at least have a database instance where you have access rights to create a new database schema and populate it with the tables the application generates.
 Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.5.4).

+#### Docker (alpha/experimental)

+Use docker to rapidly start development without Mysql installing on your local machine.
+It requires Java 8 and Maven in the hosting system (see above) and additionally

+* Docker version > 17 (Docker-Desktopm Windows)

+To install the Docker Archetype into the local repository, run

+* Run mvn clean install -Pdocker

 ### Installing